Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 TimeConstraint:

     - type=timeconstraint
     - content:
         mintime: integer
         maxtime: integer
         ext
     - witness:
         ext

     Rules:
     1. mintime must be equal to or greater than the mintime specified in the transaction header.
     2. maxtime must be equal to or less than the maxtime specified in the transaction header.

+Program: not a separate entry, but an inlined struct

+    - vm_version: int
+    - code:       string

 ## Translation Layer